bettamedislem/cse-dev/README.md

 developing on cse club

-This repo contains my scripts and small program that I've developed since I'm a member at cse club http://cse-club.org/
+This repo contains my scripts and small program that I have developed since I am a member at cse club http://cse-club.org/